An unbelievable ”music package”, An amazing artist, singer songwriter and producer.

 Robin felt that he was finished with competing in music, but when TV4 got in touch after having seen him on YouTube, he decided to audition for Swedish Idol.
 He got all the way to the final and it was an amazing and worthwhile journey.
 He learned new things as an artist including the ability to stand up for himself and what he wanted from his career.

 After the final followed a tour with Idol and when it was over, Robin packed his things and moved to Stockholm to realise his dream of becoming a musical artist.
 During the period of a year he did various writing sessions, both for himself and for others.
 One day the song which would become “You” came to him.
 He immediately felt it was something extra and it was sent to Melodifestivalen.

-The song was accepted, and Robin decided to give it his all when he got the chance to fulfil his dream – to perform in Melodifestivalen.
+The song was accepted, and Robin decided to give it his all when he got the chance to fullfil his dream – to perform in Melodifestivalen.
 He practiced a lot before the big day and wrote a lot of other songs in case of the chance of an album release after the TV show.

 ”I don’t think I’ve even been as driven as I was during this period”

 It went well.
 Really well.
 In 2013 Robin was the first artist to win Melodifestivalen via the second chance round.
 The fact that he won was a big shock he wasn’t prepared for and it felt like a dream.
 The period after the victory was extremely intense.
 Idol was a good preparation, but the level of attention was on a completely different level now.
 Robin did TV and radio shows and interviews on a daily basis.